THE “FREE” NUTRITIONAL BALANCING PROGRAM

 8. Vitamin D3 - 5000 iu daily.

-1. The Pushing Down Exercise up to 2 hours daily.
+1. The Pushing Down Exercise.
+Do this for at least half an hour daily, up to 2 hours daily.

 2. Coffee Enemas (1 or 2 daily)